offscale/cdd-python/README.md

 ### Approach

-Traverse the AST, and emit the modifications, such that each of these 4 can convert to each other.
+Traverse the AST, and emit the modifications, such that each "format" can convert to each other.
+Type asymmetries are added to the docstrings, e.g., "primary_key" has no equivalent in a regular python func argument, so is added as `":param my_id: [PK] The unique identifier"`.

+The following are the different formats supported, all of which can convert betwixt eachother:

 #### Docstring